FerretDB/FerretDB/adr/query_pushdown.md

 To not change the behavior, let's add a build tag:
 If the build tag is enabled:
 * then for queries `{_id: <value>}`, use a simple pushdown
-* for all other queries process as usual.
+* for all other queries, process as usual.

 ### Examples on insert